Wehan99/Wehan99/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Software+Engineer;Machine+Learning+Enthusiast;Freelancer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">I am a undergraduate at Informatiocs Institute of Technology.
-I like to Code, Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
+<h4 align="center">I am a fresh Informatics Institute of Technology graduate.
+I like to Code, Design, Innovate, and Experiment.
+I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
+I love meeting new people, exchanging ideas, and spreading knowledge and positivity.</h4>
 <br>

  ### What I'm doing: